Parameterized Complexity of Biclique Contraction and Balanced Biclique Contraction: Preliminaries

 $(\Leftarrow)$ Suppose $\langle L,R \rangle$ is a $k$-constrained valid partition of $V(G)$.
 Let $E_1$ be the collection of edges of some spanning forest of $G[L]$ and $E_2$ be the collection of edges of some spanning forest of $G[R]$.
 Observe that $G[L]/ E_1 = X$ and $G[L]/ E_2 = Y$ are independent sets.
 Further, every vertex in $X$ is adjacent to every vertex in $Y$ due to the second property.
 Therefore $G/(E_1 \cup E_2) = H$ is a biclique with bipartiton $\langle X, Y \rangle$.
 Further, as $|E_1| = k_\ell$ and $|E_2| = k_r$ with $k_\ell + k_r \leq k$ due to the first property, it follows that $G$ is $k$-contractible to $H$. \end{proof}

-Suppose $G$ is $k$-contractible to the biclique $H$ with $\mathcal{W}$ being the $H$-witness structure of $G$ and $\langle L, R \rangle$ is a $k$-constrained valid partition of $V(G)$ obtained from $\mathcal{W}$.
+Suppose $G$ is $k$-contractible to the biclique $H$ with $\mathcal{W}$ being the $H$-witness structure of $G$ and $\langle L, R \rangle$ is a $k$-constrained valid partition of $V(G)$ obtained from $\mathcal{W}$ as described in the proof of Lemma \ref{lem:bc-part}.
 Then, observe that the singleton witness sets in $\mathcal{W}$ correspond to the trivial components of $G[L]$ and $G[R]$ and vice-versa.
+A component is said to be trivial component if it has only a single vertex.
 We use this equivalence and the interchangeability of witness structures and constrained valid partitions throughout the paper.

 In order to prove a result on \yes-instances of \textsc{Balanced Biclique Contraction} analogous to Lemma \ref{lem:bc-part}, we introduce the following definition.

 \begin{definition}[$k$-Constrained Valid Balanced Partition] For a graph $G$, a partition $\langle L,R \rangle$ of $V(G)$ into two parts is called a $k$-constrained valid balanced partition if $\langle L,R \rangle$ is a $k$-constrained valid partition where the number of components of $G[L]$ is equal to the number of components of $G[R]$. \end{definition}